ksaur/schema_update/redis-2.8.17/kvolve_readme.txt

-Changes made to original redis source code  (4 lines of code):
+Changes made to original redis source code  (7 lines of code):

+4 lines of code to implement the version tag:

 networking.c  (2 changes)
 < #include "kvolve.h"